 Adding a home security system can be a home improvement project in itself.
 According to the 2017 Houzz & Home study, smart technology is an increasing priority for home renovators (up three percent from 2014 to 2016).
 Call 1-800-PROTECT to discuss how a smart home security system could add value to your home and help protect what matters most to you.

-Home improvement with a Guardian security system
+Managing Home Renovations with a Guardian Security System

-If you have a Guardian security system, be cautious when undertaking home improvement projects where you have home security devices placed.
+If you have a Guardian security system, be cautious when undertaking home improvement projects in areas where you have home security devices placed.
 Contact us at 1-800-PROTECT to discuss moving your door and window sensors if you are undertaking door or window repairs or replacement.